qoyie/scshtml/README.md

     }
     &__elm<&--red>{
       input[type=checkbox disabled*]
-      "traling semicolon is unnecessary if the element is empty element" br
+      "traling semicolon is unnecessary if the element is void element" br
     }
   }